 Both my grandfathers were musicians.
-Louis, on my mother's side, was a drummer; and Friedrich, on my father's side, was a pianist.
-I started taking piano lessons at a very young age, and until high school, when I moved to other type of keyboards.
-I first traded my upright piano for a Yamaha PSR-47, which was later on supplemented by a Korg X3.
+Louis, on my mum's side, was a drummer; and Friedrich, on my dad's side, was a pianist.
+I started taking piano lessons at a very young age and in high school, I traded my upright piano for a Yamaha PSR-47, later supplemented by a Korg X3.

 When I was a kid, there was always music on at home.
-My parents were very eclectic and I had the chance to listen to almost everything: jazz; blues; rock'n'roll; pop; and of course, a lot of classical music.
+My parents were very eclectic and made sure I listened to almost everything: jazz; blues; rock'n'roll; pop; and of course, a lot of classical music.
 On my own, I developped into a metalhead, and was listening to the likes of AC/DC, Iron Maiden, Whitesnake, Steve Vai, and many others.

 But throughout my life, some artists have really been influential when it came to build my own style.
 Since my early years, I had a fascination for the works of Jean-Michel Jarre (and especially his early research at GRM), Vangelis, Kitarō, Andreas Vollenweider or Yanni.
 Film score composers James Horner, Jerry Goldsmith, Hans Zimmer, Giorgio Moroder, and Jan Hammer also played a crucial role in my musical development.